posabsolute/jquery-behavior-miner/readme.md

 	<script>$(document).behaviorMiner({track:{name:true}});</script>

-When the script init your behavior it will call the *load()* method and pass the options as the first parameter.
+When the script init your behavior it will call the *load()* method.
+The options are automatically passed to the behaviors, you can retrive them using *this.options*.

-When your done with your behavior you can send back the data using
+When you are done with your behavior you can send back the data using

 	$(document).trigger("behaviorMiner_data", [data]);